SysKitTeam/docs-monitor/how-to/powershell-scripts/powershell-wizard.md

 ---
-title: PowerShell Wizard
-description: >-
-  This article outlines all necessary steps for creating report or management scripts and the successful administration of your Windows environments.
+description: This article outlines all necessary steps for creating report or management scripts and the successful administration of your Windows environments.
-author: Andrea Budisa
-date: 23/6/2017
 ---

 # PowerShell Wizard